 The Last Great Day is also known as the eighth day.
 It is an independent festival from Tabernacles.

 The Festival of Shelters begins on the fifteenth day of the seventh month and continues for seven days.
 35 On the first of these days come together for worship and do none of your daily work.
 36 Each day for seven days you shall present a food offering.
 On the eighth day come together again for worship and present a food offering.
 It is a day for worship, and you shall do no work.
 (Leviticus 23:33-36)

 37. Now in the last day, the great day of the feast, Jesus stood and called out, saying, "If anyone thirsts, let him come to Me and drink."
 (John 7)

-The Last Great Day represents the time when God will make salvation available to all those who never had a previous chance to choose it.
+The Last Great Day has its own symbolism apart from the Feast of Tabernacles.
+It represents the time when God will make salvation available to all those who never had a previous chance to choose it (Revelation 20:4-5).